1arry1iu/archetype/README.md

 # Archetype (ACT-8)

 Welcome to Archetype (ACT), your ultimate companion for a wide range of tasks.
-ACT is designed to generate useful archetypal personas that cater to your specific needs.
+ACT is designed to generate useful archetypal personas that cater to your specific needs for academic performance, professional development, and entertainment.

 ### Construct